 Join Robin Harford and Fran Hale for this exciting one-day practical workshop on wild food foraging and the art of wild fermentation.

-You’ll learn hands-on, ancient, health enhancing ways for increasing the nutritive and healing properties of the detoxifying wild greens we’ll gather together.
+You’ll learn health-enhancing ways for increasing the nutritive and healing properties of the detoxifying wild greens we’ll gather together.

 While at the same time helping to maintain a healthy gut and healthy body.
 No need to buy expensive probiotics or supplements anymore.